GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Abstract

 \section{Abstract}

 In this paper, we present a deep learning-based network, GCNv2, for generation of keypoints and descriptors.
 GCNv2 is built on our previous method, GCN, a network trained for 3D projective geometry.
-GCNv2 is designed with a binary descriptor vector as the ORB feature so that it can easily replace ORB in systems such as ORB-SLAM.
+GCNv2 is designed with a binary descriptor vector as the ORB feature so that it can easily replace ORB in systems such as ORB-SLAM2.
 GCNv2 significantly improves the computational efficiency over GCN that was only able to run on desktop hardware.
-We show how a modified version of ORB-SLAM using GCNv2 features runs on a Jetson TX2, an embdded low-power platform.
-Experimental results show that GCNv2 retains almost the same accuracy as GCN and that it is robust enough to use for control of a flying drone.
+We show how a modified version of ORB-SLAM2 using GCNv2 features runs on a Jetson TX2, an embedded low-power platform.
+Experimental results show that GCNv2 retains comparable accuracy as GCN and that it is robust enough to use for control of a flying drone.
+Source code is available at: \\ \url{{https://github.com/jiexiong2016/GCNv2_SLAM}}